 Variable Deferred Annuities: One Size Does Not Fit All

+Are you trying to decide whether it’s a good deal to buy a variable annuity?
 The reality is that while variable annuities may be beneficial to some long-term investors, in many cases, the costs of fees and charges may outweigh the benefits.
 The bottom line: Pay attention to the terms of the contract by watching out for fees and charges.